Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Data type Geometry] is a module for [Omeka S] that adds three new data types for the properties: `coordinate`, `geometry` and `geography`.
+[Data type Geometry] is a module for [Omeka S] that adds five new data types for the properties: `geography`, `geometry`, `geography:coordinates`, `geometry:coordinates`, `geometry:position`.
 It allows to manage points and areas on images and maps.

-The datatype "Coordinates" uses the standard latitude/longitude, that is called nowadays "GPS" or even "Google coofdinates".
-The two other data types are managed with the standard [WKT] format.
+The datatype for geographic coordinates uses the standard latitude/longitude, that is called nowadays "GPS" or even "Google coordinates".

+The data types are managed with the standard [WKT] format.

+The geometric position and geometric coordinates are similar, but the first uses the top left corner as base and allows only integer values, so it is adapted to describe images by pixel, and the second use the arithmetic plane with the bottom left corner as base and allows floats.

 It is used by the module [Annotate Cartography], that allows to point markers and to highlight images and maps.
 This module can be used independantly too.

-It can be used with the module [Mapping]: a batch edit is added to convert literal data into geographical coordinates and vice-versa, so you can store markers as standard rdf data.
+It can be used with the module [Mapping]: a batch edit is added to convert literal data into geographical coordinates and vice-versa, so you can store markers as a standard rdf data in a property.

 It can use an external database for performance.